werner33/AdvancedBasicsForWeb/readme.md

 Learning Objectives:

-1. Implement Jest in Express app
+1. Implement Jest and Supertest in Express app
 2. Write and run unit tests
 3. Write and run integration tests on specific routes